 Do Fish Need Light To Eat

-Fish generally don’t need light to eat because they have excellent eyesight in the dark.
-Mixed with their incredible sense of smell, a fish will eat quite easily in both light and dark environments.
+Most fish don’t need light to eat because they have excellent eyesight in the dark.
+Mixed with their incredible sense of smell, fish will easily eat in light and dark environments.

 Some fish are more nocturnal and prefer to eat at night, relying on their senses and good eyesight.
-They may enjoy hunting live foods such as Scuds, which will be much easier at night as the fish rely on stealth.
+They may enjoy hunting live foods such as aquarium scuds, which will be much easier at night as these fish often rely on stealth.

-If you enjoy river or coastal fishing, you will know that night time fishing will often yield the best results as fish will feed much more aggressively than they will in daylight.
+If you enjoy river or coastal fishing, you will know that nighttime often yields the best results, as it’s when fish feed much more aggressively.

 Do Fish Need Darkness To Sleep

-Fish don’t need darkness to sleep, but if you want the best from your fish, providing them with the most natural cycle will help.
+Fish don’t need darkness to sleep, but providing them with the most natural cycle will help if you want the best from your fish.

 Fish will feel more relaxed in the dark as their instinct to watch for predators or other dangers will be less intense and will help them to sleep better.